Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime

 \section{Effect of horizontal domain extent on statistics}

-Inadequately sized computational domains can generate spurious flow structures in direct numerical simulations of stratified atmospheric boundary layer flows \citep{coleman_direct_1992, garcia-villalba_turbulence_2011, deusebio_numerical_2014}.
+Inadequately sized computational domains can generate spurious flow structures in direct numerical simulations of stratified atmospheric boundary layer flows as discussed in prior works \citep{coleman_direct_1992, garcia-villalba_turbulence_2011, deusebio_numerical_2014}.
 To ensure that the present results are not influenced by domain-size limitations, a detailed sensitivity analysis was conducted to assess the effect of domain size on the turbulence statistics.
 We consider two cases: one from the very stable ($\Pi_w=6404,\Pi_s=0.25$) and a second one from the weakly stable regime ($\Pi_w=16200, \Pi_s=1$), see table \ref{tab:domain}.
 The former case is observed to be a critical parameter for $\Pi_w$ below which the flow remains in very stable regime irrespective of $\Pi_s$ value.
 On the other hand, the latter case shows continuous turbulence.
 The domain size is increased from 26D to 104D, by doubling the domain extent progressively.
 Note that the number of grid points are also doubled progressively to ensure that the simulations are fully resolved.
-In what follows, we first discuss the effect of domain size on temporal statistics, followed by the size of the structures and turbulent statistics.